JavaScript

 JavaScript Tasks (Multiplication, Half of the sum, Find the perimeter and area, BMI (Body Mass Index), older than 16 years)

-Task 1: Display the result of multiplying a = 3 by b = 6 Code Solution: const a = 3; const b = 6; const multiplicationResult = a * b; console.log(“Multiplication Result:”, multiplicationResult); Task 2: Display the result of calculating half of the sum of a and b Code Solution: const a = 3; const b = 6; const
+Task 1: Multiplication Objective: Display the result of multiplying two numbers.
+Code Solution: const a = 3; const b = 6; const multiplicationResult = a * b; console.log(“Multiplication Result:”, multiplicationResult); Explanation: This code multiplies a and b, then prints the result.
+Task 2: Half of the Sum Objective: Display half of the sum of two

 JavaScript Tasks (Multiplication, Half of the sum, Find the perimeter and area, BMI (Body Mass Index), older than 16 years) Read Post »